Alcathoe bat: Distribution and habitat

-Ecology and behavior
+Ecology and behaviour

 Myotis alcathoe is a rare species with narrow ecological requirements.
 According to a study in the Czech Republic, the diet of Myotis alcathoe mostly consists of nematoceran flies, but caddisflies, spiders, small lepidopterans, and neuropterans are also taken.
 However, in eastern Slovakia moths were most common, though ants and nematocerans were also common prey items.
 The presence of spiders in the diet suggests that the species gleans prey from foliage.
 It forages mainly high in the canopy and over water, and is often found in dense vegetation.
 When caught, individuals of M. alcathoe are much calmer than M. mystacinus or M. brandtii.

 M. alcathoe lives in small groups.
 In Greece, a maternity colony, containing three females and two juveniles, has been found in a plane tree.
 Additional roosts were found high in oak trees in Baden-Württemberg and Saxony-Anhalt.
 Twenty-seven roosting sites have been found in the Czech Republic, all but one in trees (the last was in a concrete pole).
 Most of the tree roosts were in oaks (Quercus robur); others were in limes (Tilia cordata), birches (Betula pendula), and various other species.
 Its strong preference for roosting sites in trees is unusual among European bats.
 Roosts tend to be located high in the canopy, and are often in old trees.
 In summer, roosts may contain large groups of up to 80 individuals, but autumn roosts in the Czech Republic are occupied by smaller groups.
 M. alcathoe swarms from late July to mid-September in southern Poland.